AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 Then, refer to the command line or Python script method in the local experience to load the modified production line configuration file.

 ## 5. Multi-Hardware Support
-PaddleX supports various mainstream hardware devices such as NVIDIA GPU, Kunlun XPU, Ascend NPU, and Cambricon MLU. **Simply modify the `--device` parameter** to seamlessly switch between different hardware.
+PaddleX supports various mainstream hardware devices such as NVIDIA GPU, Kunlun XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware.

 For example, if you use an NVIDIA GPU for table recognition pipeline inference, the Python command is: